Shonda Rhimes: Grey's Anatomy, Private Practice, Scandal and other projects with ABC

 Rhimes is the creator and currently executive producer and head writer of Grey's Anatomy.
 The series debuted as a mid-season replacement on March 27, 2005.
 The series features the surgical staff at the fictional Seattle Grace Hospital (later to be named Grey Sloan Memorial Hospital), in Seattle, Washington.
 The series features an ensemble cast with Ellen Pompeo serving as titular character Meredith Grey, who provides narration for a majority of the series' episodes.

 In 2007, Rhimes created and produced the Grey's Anatomy spin-off series Private Practice, which debuted September 26, 2007, on ABC.
 The show chronicles the life of Dr. Addison Montgomery (Kate Walsh) as she leaves Seattle Grace Hospital for Los Angeles to join a private practice.
 The series also features an ensemble cast, including Tim Daly, Amy Brenneman, Audra McDonald and Taye Diggs among others.
 The first season was shortened because of a writers' strike; it has nine episodes.
 In May 2012, ABC picked up Private Practice for the 2012–13 television season with 13 episodes.
 The series finale aired January 22, 2013.

-In 2010, Rhimes created a new pilot for ABC called Inside the Box, a female-centric ensemble drama set in a Washington, D.C. network news bureau.
+In 2010, Rhimes created a new pilot for ABC called Inside the Box, a female-centric ensemble drama set in a Washington, D.C., network news bureau.
 The lead character is Catherine, an ambitious female news producer who, with her colleagues, pursues "the story" at all costs while juggling their personal animosities and crises of conscience.
 It was not picked up by the network.

 In 2011, Rhimes served as executive producer for the medical drama, Off the Map, which was created by Grey's Anatomy writer, Jenna Bans.
 It focuses on a group of doctors who practice medicine at a remote clinic in the Amazon jungle.
 The series was officially cancelled by the ABC network on May 13, 2011.

-In May 2011, ABC ordered Rhimes' pilot script Scandal to series.
+In May 2011, ABC ordered Rhimes's pilot script Scandal to series.
 Kerry Washington starred as Olivia Pope, a political crisis management expert.
 The character is partially based on former Bush administration press aide Judy Smith.
 The series debut aired on April 5, 2012.

 In 2012, Rhimes developed a pilot for a period drama, Gilded Lilys, but it was not picked up to series.

 In December 2013, ABC ordered a pilot for a new Rhimes series, How to Get Away with Murder.
 Actress Viola Davis joined the cast as the lead character in February 2014.
 It was officially picked up to series on May 8, 2014.

 In March 2016, ABC premiered The Catch, a comedy-drama led by Rhimes based on a treatment by British author Kate Atkinson.
 It stars Mireille Enos and Peter Krause.
 Later that month, Scandal, How to Get Away with Murder and Grey's Anatomy were respectively picked up for their sixth, third and 13th seasons.
 The following year, it was announced that Scandal would conclude after its upcoming seventh season, while The Catch was cancelled after its second.